rwmingis/InterruptButton/README.md

 It is written mostly using the Arduino platform, but does reference some functions for the ESP IDF in order to make the interrupt driven events possible.

+(edit) I realise I have got the wording for Asynchronous and Synchronous backwards.
+Still works fine, but I will have to fix in next revision

 ## It allows for the following:

 ### Synchronous Events